yummology/master-replica-sql/answer.md

   executing a query.
 So the package should pass the query to the next replica if this happens.

-    __Solution: I added a mechanism that checks tries passing the query to the next replica when `sql.ErrConnDone` happens.__
+    __Solution: I added a mechanism that checks databases response for connection problems and flags the replica as `underMaintenance` and stops sending the requests to that replica.
+Then it starts pinging it and as soon as it pings back it starts directing the queries to it.__

+    __Note: Since I haven't worked with MySQL replication before I don't know if the data in the replica will be out of sync after it goes back online or not and if it's even important for the project to let it some time to sync.
+This can be fixed by adding another flag named as `syncingRelica` if needed.__

 ## Is the library easy to use?